dce/davidmade/README.md

 With that in place, your site will rebuild every time you do a `git push`.

+## License

+All design, code, and content is licensed under the <a href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution License</a>.

 --

 Thanks for checking out my code, and don't hesitate to drop me a line if you have any questions or suggestions for improvement.